A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Problem setting

 Consider a general network $G(\cN,\cA)$ with $\cN$ being the set of nodes and $\cA$ being the set of links.
 We let $\cW$ denote the set of all origin-destination (OD) pairs and $d=(d_w)_{w\in \cW}$ the vector of OD demands.
-The set of all paths that may be chosen by travelers traveling between an OD pair $w\in \cW$ is denoted as $\cR_w$.
-Accordingly, $\cR =\cup_{w\in \cW} \cR_w$ represents the set of all paths in the network.
-Let $v=(v_a)_{a\in \cA}$ be the vector of link flows with $v_a$ denoting the link flow on link $a\in \cA$, and $h=(h_{r,w})_{r\in \cR_w,w\in \cW}$ be the vector of path flows with $h_{r,w}$ denoting the path flow on path $r\in \cR_w$.
-Feasibility dictates that link and path flows are related to each other by $v = \Delta h$, where $\Delta$ is the link-path incidence matrix, and that path flows and OD demands are related to each other by $d = \Lambda h$, where $\Lambda$ is the OD-path incidence matrix.
-The latter is also known as the flow conservation condition.
+The set of all the paths that travelers can choose between an OD pair $w\in \cW$ is denoted as $\cR_w$.
+Consequently, $\cR =\cup_{w\in \cW} \cR_w$ represents the set of all paths in the network.
+Let $v=(v_a)_{a\in \cA}$ be the vector of link flows with $v_a$ denoting the total link flow on link $a\in \cA$, and $h=(h_{r,w})_{r\in \cR_w,w\in \cW}$ be the vector of path flows with $h_{r,w}$ denoting the path flow on path $r\in \cR_w$.
+Feasibility dictates that link and path flows are related to each other by